WHEN TO CALL IT QUITS IN A MARRIAGE?

 Unwillingness to Communicate

-No matter how hard you try to engage your partner it doesn’t seem to work.
+One of the most prominent signs of when to call it quits in a marriage is unwillingness to communicate.
+No matter how hard you try to engage your partner, it doesn’t seem to work.
 You try the nice voice and the sweet thoughts.
 You try the yelling and the threatening.
 It doesn’t matter.
 You get little to no response.
 [More: “How to Communicate When Your Partner Shuts Down”, and “Are You Trapped in a Codependent Relationship?”]

-You don’t seem to communicate outside of what is necessary and even then the content remains negative.
-Most of the things you say to each other reflect black and white thinking, “You never” or “I always”.
-At this point you probably can’t make decisions on seemingly insignificant options like where to go for dinner or who is picking up the kids.
+This one’s a doozy for all relationships – consistent negativity.
+You don’t seem to communicate outside of what is necessary and even then, the content remains negative.
+Most of the things you say to each other reflect black and white thinking, “You never” or “I always.”
+At this point you probably can’t make decisions on seemingly insignificant options – like where to go for dinner or who is picking up the kids.

 You Feel in Your Heart the Relationship is Unhealthy